Federal Pass Walking Track in the Blue Mountains

 Federal Pass section 3

-The third section brings you to the base of the Golden Stairs along the Narrow Neck Plateau on the western side of the Katoomba area.
+The third section brings you to the base of the Golden Stairs at the Narrow Neck Plateau on the western side of the Katoomba area.

-One of the landmarks in this section is the Landslide, a vertical cliff where in 1931, a series of significant rockslides occurred.
-There are some excellent vantage points along the Federal Pass walking track with good views of this cliff from below.
+One of the landmarks in this section is the Landslide, a vertical cliff where, in 1931, a series of significant rockslides occurred.
+There are some vantage points along the walking track with good views of this cliff from below.

-From the Landslide, it’s a pleasant walk through dense trees, following the base of the cliffs, to the Golden Stairs.
+From the Landslide, it’s a pleasant walk through a dense forest, following the base of the cliffs, to the Golden Stairs.

 4. Golden Stairs to Ruined Castle